-Last month an article by this name was published by Pastor Jeff Sanders, the Pastor of Grace Family Fellowship in Canton, Ohio, and a fellow firearms trainer.
-I don’t know Jeff other than what he writes for PJ Media, and some his questions are pretty good, like this one:
+Last month an article by this name was published by a fellow firearms trainer writing for PJ Media, and some of his questions are pretty good, like this one:

 Are you ready for the responsibility of owning a firearm?

-But the #1 and most important question for any anyone before they get a gun should be: Have you had any training?
+However, the first, and most important question for anyone before they get a gun should be: Have you had any training?

 You won’t understand if you are ready for the responsibility of owning a firearm, or what kind of firearm is best for your needs without it.

 Get competent training before you buy a gun.
-90% of the people that come to my classes with a new gun leave wishing they had bought something else.
+90% of the people that come to me for training with a new gun leave wishing they had bought something different.
 They could have easily saved more than the training time cost by coming and learning what works best for them in the context of what they want it for before they buy.

-Uneducated, and untrained people should not be asked: “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs.
+Uneducated, and untrained people should not be asked: “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs and abilities.

 I’m not sure why our current Concealed Pistol License needs a photo on it.
 The CPL card must be carried with your state issued ID.
 Before 2000 a CPL didn’t have a photo on it (see photo above).
 Continue reading CPL Application Photo→

-It’s hard for a police chief to admin the truth publicly when it comes to the issue of private citizens carrying guns, but Detroit’s new chief is one of the few that speaks the truth.
+It’s hard for a police chief to admit the truth publicly when it comes to the issue of private citizens carrying guns, but Detroit’s new chief is one of the few that speaks the truth.
 Like a large majority of street officers, Chief Craig has changed his mind for the good.
 Continue reading CPL’s = Crime Reduction for Chief James Craig→